1. Deﬁnition and nature of personal data

 We do not use advertising cookies.
 If we decide to do so later, we will ask for your consent before applying them.
 You will also be given the opportunity to learn more about them before accepting or refusing them.

 - We use Google Analytics, which is a statistical audience analysis tool that generates a cookie to measure the number of visits to the Site, the number of page views, and visitor activity.
-Your IP address is also collected to determine the city from which you are connecting.
-This cookie is only placed if you give your consent.
-You can accept it or refuse it.
+The configuration we have made of this tool means that no personal information (including your IP address) is collected by it.

 We will remind you that you can reject cookies by conﬁguring your browser.
 Such a refusal may however prevent the proper functioning of the Site.